Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: File Manager <luminamenuplugin4>`

-Browse the system with the default file manager.
+Opens the Insight File Manager (Default) to allow the user to browse the system files.

 .. _JSON Menu: